Attorneys and Counselors

 Henry Knox (1750-1806) was a military officer of the Continental Army (and later the United States Army); Knox served as General George Washington’s artillery commander throughout the Revolution.
 After Washington became President, General Knox served in his Cabinet as the first United States Secretary of War from 1789 to 1794.
 The Department of War evolved into the Department of Defense in 1947-49).

 Towns and cities in Maine, Indiana, Iowa, Illinois, and Tennessee are named Knox or Knoxville in his honor.
 There are counties named for Knox in Illinois, Indiana, Kentucky, Maine, Missouri, Nebraska, Ohio, Tennessee, and Texas, and he is also the namesake for Fort Knox, Kentucky.

-By August, 2016, the law firm added Alicia J. McMurray, Esq. to the Knoxville office, and also opened new offices in Nashville Tennessee (staffed by Dr. Carter’s son, Timothy P. Carter, Esq.) and Birmingham, Alabama (staffed by Sheetal M. Desai, Esq.).
+By August, 2016, the law firm added Alicia J. McMurray, Esq. to the Knoxville office, and also opened new offices in Nashville Tennessee (staffed by Dr. Carter’s son, Timothy P. Carter, Esq.).

 Meet Our Lawyers